nakulBageja/task-manager/README.md

-## A task manager application made using NodeJs and ReactJs
+# A task manager application made using NodeJs and ReactJs

+- THE BACKEND DEVELOPMENT USING NODEJS and EXPRESSJS is completed

+- WORK ON FRONT-END USING REACTJS IS ONGOING